Centrix14/dockapk/README.md

 # Prerequisites
 dockapk is tested with `Docker version 29.0.4, build 3247a5a`.
 Application used for testing is an [Unexpected Keyboard](https://github.com/Julow/Unexpected-Keyboard).

-dockapk requires proper internet connection for building (downloading of Andoid SDK and application sources) and running (automatic Gradle installation and ).
-Internet usage in run-time can be eliminated with proper Gradle installation in build-time.
+dockapk requires proper internet connection for building (downloading Andoid SDK, Gradle and application sources) and running (don't know exact reason; guess for key generating).

 Image uses volume `/dockapk-output` for exporting data.
 You can create corresponding volume with something like this: